Safeguarding at The Cheadle Academy

 Key Staff linked to safeguarding at The Cheadle Academy

 Our Designated Safeguarding Lead is:

 Mr Christopher Hadley, - Senior Teacher - email@example.com

 Mr Hadley is the designated member of the Senior Leadership Team responsible for dealing with safeguarding issues, advising & supporting staff, liaising with the LADO (Local Authority Designated Officer), and working with other agencies

 Our Deputy Designated Leads are:

-Mrs Slack and Mr Barker are members of the SLT with sufficient authority to effectively deputise for the role above
+Mrs Slack is a member of the SLT with sufficient authority to effectively deputise for the role above

 Our Designated Safeguarding Governor is: